But did you know that too little salt can be just as damaging as too much?

 The information on the harms of sodium deficiency in this article is only a drop in the ocean compared to the scope of ‘The Salt Fix’ book by Dr. DiNicolantonio.

-If you are looking for more information on this topic and optimizing your salt intake, then this book would be a great tool.
+If you are looking for more information on this topic, then this book would be a great tool.

 It features over 250 pages on the dangers of following a low salt diet, and the steps you can take to improve health.